Virtual assistant

 by Nicolas Vodoz

-1. Reading a meter with its secondary address
+1. Reading a Meter with its Secondary Address

 Unlike electricity meters and other Modbus devices for which the gateway reads one specific data register at a time, MBus meters systematically return all their registers in a single packet called a telegram.

-The secondary address corresponds to the reversed serial number in pairs followed by 8 consecutive "F" characters.
+The secondary address corresponds to the reversed serial number in pairs, followed by 8 consecutive "F" characters.

-For the heating meter below, the serial number is 94158192, which corresponds to the secondary address 92811594FFFFFFFF
+On the heating meter below, the serial number is 94158192, leading to the secondary address 92811594FFFFFFFF

 To obtain the telegram, read the meter via the Configuration Gateway webserver under Meters > MBus > Read MBus Meter